 Mauritian foods are unique in the world!
-As we live in a country with multiple cultures, the diversity in the local cuisine is great, resulting a variety of dishes.
-In Mauritius, you get the chance to taste the Indian, European, Chinese, Italian and obviously the Creole cuisine.
+As we live in a country with multiple cultures, the diversity in the local cuisine is great, resulting in a variety of dishes.
+In Mauritius, you get the chance to taste Indian, European, Chinese, Italian, and Creole cuisine.

 The Local Dishes

-The advantage of living in a multi-cultural society, is that we have adopted different ways of cooking from a range of other cultures, and we have created our own dishes from these expertise.
+The advantage of living in a multi-cultural society is that we have adopted different ways of cooking from a range of other cultures, and we have created our dishes from this expertise.
 The "Rougaille poisson salé (Salty fish in tomato stew)", "toufé pomme de terre (Potato chutney)" and "bouillon brède (Buk Choy soup)" dish is among the best Creole cuisine locally.
-It becomes better if accompanied with a coconut chutney.
-Fried fish with salads, pickles and lentils are another chosen dish by the locals.
-Regarding salads, the most famous are cucumber, carrots, lettuce, watercress and cabbage.
+It becomes better if accompanied with coconut chutney.
+Fried fish with salads, pickles, and lentils are another chosen dish by the locals.
+Regarding salads, the most famous are cucumber, carrots, lettuce, watercress, and cabbage.
 Most Mauritians love fruit salads with chilies and salt.
-There are many foods which are widely consumed and often chosen as preferences, but only the 12 most popular will be listed as follows:
+Many foods are widely consumed and often chosen as preferences, but only the 12 most popular will be listed as follows:

-Another popular food is noodle, either fried or boiled, accompanied with a soup, chicken, lamb and egg, topped with spring onions.
+Another popular food is noodles, either fried or boiled, accompanied with a soup, chicken, lamb, and egg, topped with spring onions.